0xPolygonID/docs/docs/js-sdk/js-sdk-components/iden3comm.md

 ## Handler

-In Iden3, a handler manages the packers described above.
-There are two types of handlers that the protocol supports: Authentication and Fetch Handlers.
+In Iden3, a handler manages the packers and orchestrate message processing workflows.
+There are two types of handlers that the protocol supports: Authentication Handler and Fetch Handler.

 ### Authentication Handler